-Dr David Fengwei Xie has years of research experience in the interfaces between engineering, chemistry and physics and has a particular focus on biopolymers (polysaccharides and proteins) for ‘green’ materials and food applications.
+Dr David Fengwei Xie has many years of research experience at the interface of engineering, chemistry and physics, with a particular focus on biopolymers (polysaccharides and proteins) for ‘green’ materials and food applications.
 In particular, he has extensive experience in starch, chitosan, cellulose, alginate, and gelatin.
 His research has been focused on the following aspects of biopolymers:

 - Multilevel structures

 - Molecular interactions (e.g. hydrogen bonding, ionic interaction)

 - Polymer processing and materials engineering (e.g. reactive processes, sustainable engineering)

 - Structural evolution during processing, modification, ageing and usage

 - Processing-structure-property relationships